Review: DCS AV-8B N/A Harrier II by Razbam Simulations

 "It neither crawls around like the A-10 nor does it split spacetime like the Viggen".

 That being said, having the possibility to do VIFFING in DCS is amazing and I wouldn't take it over anything else.
-Even with its flaws, which I hope can be addressed during the EA period, it is still one of the most enjoyable aircraft to fly in DCS right now.
+Even with its flaws, it is still one of the most enjoyable aircraft to fly in DCS right now.
 It is very hard to stall it if you pay attention to what you are doing and its flight computer does not feel as restrictive as it does on other aircraft.